brianary/scripts/README.md

 - **Find-Lines.ps1**: Searches a specific subset of files for lines matching a pattern.
 - **Find-NewestFile.ps1**: Finds the most recent file.
 - **Find-ProjectPackages.ps1**: Find modules used in projects.
+- **Find-SqlDeprecatedLargeValueTypes.ps1**: Reports text, ntext, and image datatypes found in a given database.
 - **Format-ByteUnits.ps1**: Converts bytes to largest possible units, to improve readability.
 - **Format-Xml.ps1**: Pretty-print XML.
 - **Format-XmlElements.ps1**: Serializes complex content into XML elements.